 Not sure who your advisor is?

-If you are a Pre-Major, your advising will be done through the Academic Advising Center located on the third floor of the Hammond Building.
-There are appointment sign-up sheets on a table.
+- If you are a Pre-Major, you do not have a Faculty Advisor yet, you will get your PIN from the Academic Advising Center located on the 3rd floor of the Hammond Campus Center

 Students interested in Fitchburg State University Scholarships can either pick up an application in the financial aid office (Anthony Room 108) or find them online beginning February 1st.
 All applications must be submitted to the financial aid office by March 1st.
 More information is available on Academic Works.